ErikFantomex/ErikFantomex/README.md

   </p>

-<p >I am a Computer Science student who graduated from the University of Sonora, Mexico.
+<p >I am a Computer Scientist who graduated from the University of Sonora, Mexico.
 I'm passionate about Web Application development and Software Engineering, and I am always looking for new opportunities to learn and grow as a programmer.
 </p>